helix-editor/helix/book/src/languages.md

    auto-format = false
    ```

-3. In a `.helix` folder in your project.
+3. In a `.silicon` folder in your project.
 Language configuration may also be
    overridden local to a project by creating a `languages.toml` file in a
-   `.helix` folder.
+   `.silicon` folder.
 Its settings will be merged with the language configuration
    in the configuration directory and the built-in configuration.

 ## Language configuration